Aadit2308/SKILLLAB_PROR-2026-RealBetis/README.md

 What is the smallest version of this project that still delivers the core experience?

 **Response:**
+The minimum usable version includes:
+- Successful reading of MPU6050 accelerometer data via I2C
+- Basic roll and pitch calculation using software (C)
+- Integration of CORDIC IP in FPGA
+- Sending input values to CORDIC and receiving computed angles
+- Displaying roll and pitch values in real-time

+This version proves the core concept of hardware-accelerated orientation estimation.

 ## 4.3 Stretch Features

 What features are nice to have but not essential?
+- Complementary filter using gyroscope + accelerometer
+- Kalman filter for improved accuracy
+- Real-time graphical visualization of orientation
+- AXI-Stream based high-speed data transfer
+- Interrupt-based communication instead of polling
+- Integration with mobile or PC dashboard

 ---